tc39/proposal-concurrency-control/README.md

 ### Why the generic Governor interface?

-While a semaphore is a common concurrency control mechanism, there are many other ways to control concurrency.
+While a counting semaphore is a common concurrency control mechanism, there are many other ways to control concurrency.
 Some examples of these:

 - A governor that allows for a burst of activity before enforcing a limit (e.g. a semaphore that allows for 10 concurrent operations, but allows for 20 concurrent operations for the first 5 seconds).
 - A distributed governor that enforces a concurrency limit across multiple machines using a distributed lock or consensus algorithm.